 How to avoid it: Taxi drivers are probably the best example of the local/foreigner apartheid that exists in some nations of the world and that’s why those are the ones that deserve no sympathy from me.
 What I recommend you is to actually pay them with foreign coins and scam them by lying about their value.
 Can you believe that a Marrakech dishonest driver actually believed that a 10 pesos Mexican coin (real value about 0.50 euros) was actually worth 5 euros?

-Morocco Travel Scam #05: The Guilt Trip Salesmen
+Travel Scams of Morocco #05: The Guilt Trip Salesmen

 All tours (both official and unofficial) will undoubtedly stop at either a carpet factory or a tannery where the owners will delight you with hospitality and give you free mint tea (or Berber Whiskey as they call it).
 Then they will give you a demonstration of how the carpets/leather items are made.